 1. Ensure a person is finding time for leisure, creativity, and hobbies or other non-work interests.
 Ideally, this time should not all be sedentary.[1]
 This is discussed further in Chapter 7, “Personal Development.”

-2. Vacations and rest periods decrease job stress and burnout and improve life satisfaction, even though the benefits may fade quickly after one goes back to work.[558]
-One small study did find that anticipating a vacation may have beneficial affects in terms of how stress affects heart rates.91 A study of 4- to 5-day vacations found that people reported higher health and well-being during vacations, especially if they had more time for conversations with their partner, had more fun, and had fewer negative experiences.[559]
+2. Vacations and rest periods decrease job stress and burnout and improve life satisfaction, even though the benefits may fade quickly after one goes back to work.[2]
+One small study did find that anticipating a vacation may have beneficial effects in terms of how stress affects heart rates.91 A study of 4- to 5-day vacations found that people reported higher health and well-being during vacations, especially if they had more time for conversations with their partner, had more fun, and had fewer negative experiences.[3]
 Not surprisingly, working during vacation had negative effects.
 When you go on vacation, really detach from work.
 Be careful not to let a vacation become a different form of stress.
 Length of vacation does not seem to matter.

 3. Taking breaks while working is also important to health.
 We know that cardiac risk is decreased based on how often one interrupts times of inactivity.
-Frequent breaks for movement lower waist circumference and blood sugars.[560]
-Here are some tips related to taking breaks that you can share with Veterans92:
+Frequent breaks for movement lower waist circumference and blood sugars.[4]
+Here are some tips related to taking breaks that you can share with Veterans:92

 • Be clear about your workplace’s break policy, and discuss it with your supervisor, as needed.